network-analytics/mdt-dialout-collector/README.md

 - gRPC is efficient and scalable: it's taking advantage of the efficiency coming from [HTTP/2](https://datatracker.ietf.org/doc/html/rfc7540) and thanks to Protocol Buffers, the transit data is binary encoded which considerably reduces the message size.

-### gRPC Dial-in vs gRPC Dial-out vs gNMI
+### gRPC Dial-in vs gRPC Dial-out vs gNMI _short version_

-gNMI (gRPC Network Management Interface) is using the gRPC framework and a standardized Protobuff file to implement a solution to fully operate the network.
+gNMI (gRPC Network Management Interface) is using the gRPC framework and a [standardized Protobuff](https://www.openconfig.net/projects/rpc/) file to implement a solution to fully operate the network.

 With what concerning gRPC dial-in/dial-out The data-stream is always pushed-out from the router, however in case of Dial-in the connection is initiated by the collector, vice-versa with Dial-out the connection is initiated by the router.